ianconehed/FLEX/data_analysis/Readme_analysis.txt

 Run matlab code DA_stat_cells_clean.m for all cells or DA_leaning_statistics_clean.m for one animal at a time.

+For analysis of Coddington and Dudman, 2018, data is available from the authors by request.

-This code was written and run in MATLAB 2021a.
+This code was written and run in MATLAB 2023b.
 Please direct any questions to ianconehed(at)gmail(dot)com.
 It was tested both on Mac and Windows platforms.

-The code is described in the results and methods section.

-Using Matlab there is no installation time.
-The only thing that can take a little time is downloading the data.
-The code takes at most minutes to run.